$\delta$-Forms on Lubin--Tate Space: Introduction

 \subsection{$δ$-Forms on Lubin--Tate space}

-We finally apply the above results in the context of the Lubin--Tate intersection problem of Q. Li \cite{Li_LT}.
+In the last section, we apply the previous results in the context of the Lubin--Tate intersection problem of Q. Li \cite{Li_LT}.
 Let $F$ be a non-archimedean local field and $\breve F$ the completion of its maximal unramified extension.
 Given an unramified quadratic extension $E/F$ and integers $h\geq 1$, $n\geq 0$, we consider the deformation space $\mcM_n$ of a height $2h$, dimension $1$, strict formal $\mcO_F$-module with a level $π^n$-structure.
 It is a regular local formal scheme of dimension $2h$, flat over $\mcO_{\breve F}$.
 There is an analogous deformation space $\mcN_n$ of a height $h$, dimension $1$, strict formal $\mcO_E$-module with level $π^n$-structure.
 It is regular of dimension $h$ and there is a closed immersion $\mcN_n\hookrightarrow \mcM_n$.
 The intersection number in question takes the form

 where $(γ,g)\mcN_n$ is a certain translate of $\mcN_n$.
-Since all involved formal schemes are regular and local, the situation is that of an artinian complete intersection like in Thm. \ref{thm:intro_Green_currents} (ii).
+Since all involved formal schemes are regular and local, the situation is that of an artinian complete intersection like in Thm. \ref{thm:intro_intersection}.
 Hence

 where $N_n$ is the generic fiber of $\mcN_n$ and $h_n$ the $δ$-form from \eqref{eq:def_mysterious_delta_form} for $\mcN_n$.
-We evaluate this integral for large $n$ in an essentially analytic way, cf. Prop. \ref{prop:evaluation_integrals}, and reprove the intersection number formula of Q. Li \cite{Li_LT}*{Thm.
+We evaluate this integral for large $n$ in an essentially analytic way, cf. Prop. \ref{prop:evaluation_integrals}, and reprove the intersection number formula of Li \cite{Li_LT}*{Thm.
 1.3} in the considered situation, cf. Thm. \ref{thm:LT_main}.
 The evaluation depends on the fact that the distance function \eqref{eq:intro_distance_function} for $\mcN_n\subset \mcM_n$ can be described explicitly in terms of Newton polygons of formal $\mcO_F$-modules.